statchaitya/Kaggle/README.md

 # Kaggle

-A folder of all the kernels in Kaggle.
-Including code files as well as notebooks.
+This is a folder of all the predictive analytics and data visualization work I have done on datasets/competition hosted on hhtps://www.kaggle.comm

+Each project has been described in the respective README files of their folders.